cartesi/honeypot/README.md

 ```

 Once the machine docker image is ready, it may be used to deploy a corresponding Rollups smart contract.
-This requires you to specify the account and RPC gateway to use when submitting the deploy transaction on the target network, which can be done by defining the following environment variables:
+This requires you to specify the account and RPC gateway to be used when submitting the deploy transaction on the target network, which can be done by defining the following environment variables:

 ```shell
 export MNEMONIC=<user sequence of twelve words>